mparno/fenics-web/source/demos/index.rst

 FEniCS Demos
 ############

-This part of the FEniCS documentation is concerned with all the demos found in the `DOLFIN <https://launchpad.net/dolfin>`_ source directory.
+This part of the FEniCS documentation is concerned with the demos found in the `DOLFIN <https://launchpad.net/dolfin>`_ source directory.
-The documentation is provided in two different flavours, ``C++`` and ``Python``, that solve the same problem, but uses slightly different syntax.
+The documentation is provided in two different flavours, ``C++`` and ``Python``, that solve the same problem, but use slightly different syntax.

 Each demo contains source files ready for download.
 Please see the instructions on :ref:`how to run the C++ demos <demos_cpp_running_demos>` and